Vmlweb/Dingle/README.md

 # Dingle
-Dingle is a quick and easy NodeJS framework which can be used to create scalable and maintainable API layouts.
+Dingle is a quick and easy NodeJS module which can be used to create scalable and maintainable API layouts.

 ## Installation